AnuragPamuru/graphsage-replication/README.md

 ### Responsibilities

-_Anurag_ was responsible for building parts of run.py, configs, and setting up the GitHub.
+_Anurag_ was responsible for building parts of run.py, data.py, configs, the report/write-up, and setting up the GitHub.

 _Dylan_ was responsible for working on run.py, data.py, model.py,
 and the report/write-up.